Through His Teeth at Linbury Studio Theatre

 Opera is an artform that often has to argue for its very existence and prove its relevance – this piece had to be an opera and not a play or a film.
 As music, it manages to be atmospheric and seductive while still pushing the edges of sound art, becoming increasingly disharmonious as the situation becomes more extreme.
 Composed by Luke Bedford, it will surely be produced by other opera companies in the future as it contributes both to what opera is and to the enduring moral tangle of Faust.

-Through His Teeth is on at Linbury Studio Theatre until 11th April 2014, for further information or to book visit here.
+Through His Teeth is at Linbury Studio Theatre until 11th April 2014.
+For further information or to book visit the show’s website here.